DarrMirr/spring-boot-jsp-fat-jar/readme.md

 Firstly, you should create Spring Boot project.
 [SPRING INITIALIZR](http://start.spring.io) is convenient service to create project.
 Select maven project with java and spring boot 2.0.2 and add spring boot starter web dependency.
 And click to generate project

-Futher,  open new project in your favorite IDE.
+Further,  open new project in your favorite IDE.

 I use embedded Tomcat as Java Servlet Container which ships with spring boot starter web.
 Tomcat require some dependency to render jsp view.
 Add this dependency to pom.xml: